IHE/ITI.PCF/input/pagecontent/volume-1.md

 Business Access Controls control appropriate access.

-#### XX.4.2.5 Explicit Basic Consent Content
+#### XX.4.2.5 Basic Consent Content

-The **Explicit Basic Consent** content provides for recording that a Consent has been given and this option is the basis of all explicit consent options.
+The **Basic Consent** content provides for recording that a Consent has been given and this option is the basis of all explicit consent options.
 The goal of a basic consent content is to express how a Consent is recorded, Updated, Removed, and Expired.
 The basic consent content also shows how one finds relevant Consent instances, and determines if they are still valid.

 **Pre-conditions**: